omichniewicz/Aire-Logic-TT-Lifestyle-Checker-App/README.md

 ## Important features
 <br>
-- each session gets its inidivual key
+- each session gets its individual key
 <br>
 - API Subscription Key is stored in .env file
 <br>